informalsystems/hermes/guide/src/quick-start/pre-requisites.md

 For instructions on how to install `Rust` on your machine please follow the official [`Notes about Rust Installation`](https://www.rust-lang.org/tools/install).

-The provided instructions will install all the Rust toolchain including `rustc`, `cargo`, and `rustup` that are required to build the project.
+The provided instructions will install all the Rust tool chain including `rustc`, `cargo`, and `rustup` that are required to build the project.

 ### Version requirements